Skip to main content

 Papua New Guinea is the biggest and most populated country in the Pacific, and is exposed to adverse effects of environmental and climatic changes.
 The rising sea-level causes salt-water intrusion which puts groundwater resources at risk causing negative effects on agricultural production and water supply.
 Flooding may destroy housing as well as crop fields that, combined with droughts, increases the adverse effects of climate change on agricultural production and ultimately on food supply, as only insufficient storage is kept.

-In order to provide solutions to the challenges faced by climate change in Papua New Guinea, the assessment of the principal hazards, a first step to tackling them, was of primary importance.
+In order to provide solutions to the challenges faced, the assessment of the principal hazards, as a first step to tackling them, was of primary importance.
 Therefore, UNDP assigned Antea Group to study the climate risks in five pilot provinces (East Sepik, Madang, Morobe and Northern and New Ireland).

 The knowledge base was created based on readily available data and the following assessments were undertaken by Antea Group and its partners: